ondrejholecek/foset/README.md

 - [Linux (64bit)](https://github.com/ondrejholecek/foset/raw/master/release/1.6/linux/foset)
 - [MacOS (64bit)](https://github.com/ondrejholecek/foset/raw/master/release/1.6/macos/foset)

+## Plugins

+Foset core only contains functions for parsing the session dump, filtering it and priting the selected fields in the chosen format.

+While this is extremely useful and it the main reason why Foset was written, there are also some advanced features that can be quite useful too.
+Such features include mapping the number indexes (like interfaces' or VDOMs') to their real human readable names or creating beautiful HTML statistics pages with many different graphs and comparing them visually.

+These features can be easily used via the [Foset plugin system](/plugins).

 ## Examples

 **Note: If neither `-r` nor `--file` options are specified, Foset will try to read the plain-text sessions from standard output.
 Usually this is not what you want.**